Old Believers: Schism

 The doctrine formulated by Spiridon's circle was preserved, due to the protection of several powerful Moscow noblewomen, led by boyarina Feodosia Morozova, an admirer of Avvakum.
 She sponsored a network of scholars, priests, monks and nuns who escaped state institutions.
 Led by the learned monk Avraami, scribes copied and edited the anti-reform polemics for the future.
 In Pustozersk, Avvakum and his fellow prisoners spent their incarceration in extensive debates about the proper conduct at the End of Days.
 Among other topics, they speculated about the nature of the Antichrist, whom some believed to be a spiritual presence and others a corporeal person.
 Morozova used her contacts to smuggle their writings out of jail, and these became authoritative sources for anti-reform activists.
 Avraami recalculated the date of the Eschaton, concluding that it will occur no later than in 1691.
-Other prominent members of the Moscow circle were nun Elena Khruscheva, who settled in Kaluga, and Abbot Dossifei, who traveled to the Don Cossacks.
+Other prominent members of the Moscow circle were nun Elena Khruscheva, who settled in Kaluga, and Abbot Dossifei, who traveled from northern Karelia to the Don Cossacks in the south.
 Avraami was burnt at the stake in 1672; Morozova, after having lost her influence at court, was starved to death in 1675.

+Boyaryna Morozova by Vasily Surikov.
+The Boyarina is holding two fingers when making the sign of the cross.

 Another center of resistance was the northern Solovetsky Monastery, where rejection of the new rite was connected with insistence on the traditional autonomy of the abbey.
-After they ceased praying for the tsar and elected Nikanor, an associate of Alexander, as abbot, the community was besieged.
+After formally rejecting the decisions of the 1667 council and the abbot appointed by the Tsar (most preferred Nikanor, an associate of Alexander) the community was besieged.
 The defenders underwent considerable radicalization.
-As priests became scarce, lay members conducted Penance and other rites by themselves, justifying their actions by the belief that the state church was devoid of grace and ruled by the Antichrist.
+They ceased praying for the ruler, and as priests became scarce, lay members conducted Penance and other rites by themselves, justifying their actions by the belief that the state church was devoid of grace and ruled by the Antichrist.
 In 1676, the walls were breached.
-Those who escaped the massacre wandered the harsh northern regions of Russia, preaching unremittent hostility to the authorities.
+Monks who escaped the massacre wandered the harsh northern regions of Russia, preaching unremittent hostility to the authorities.

 On 14 April 1682, after Avvakum sent a strident letter to Tsar Feodor, the four Pustozersk prisoners were burnt at the stake.
-In June, following Feodor's death, the musketeers in Moscow rose in revolt, and anti-reform elements headed by Nikita Dobrynin emerged from the underground in support.
-He forced Regent Sophia to allow an open debate with Patriarch Joachim.
-The mutiny was crushed and Dobrynin executed, impressing upon the government an indelible connection between religious and political dissent.
+In June, following Feodor's death, the musketeers in Moscow rose in revolt, and anti-reform elements headed by Nikita Dobrynin emerged from the underground hoping to take advantage of the upheaval.
+Regent Sophia was forced to allow them an open debate with Patriarch Joachim.
+The Regent turned the mutineers to her side.
+Dobrynin was captured and executed, impressing upon the government an indelible connection between religious and political dissent.
 Sophia inaugurated the most brutal persecution of nonconformists, ordering the execution of anyone preaching sedition.
 Between 1686 and 1688, a Don Cossack colonel named Lavrenteev led a local revolt, with anti-reformers serving as his priests.